influxdata/sandbox/documentation/static/tutorials/flux-getting-started.md

 Its takes the power of InfluxQL and the TICKscript and combines them into a single, unified data scripting language.

 ## Using Flux with the Sandbox
-Starting with the 1.7 releases of Chrongoraf and InfluxDB, Flux is now completely integrated within the [InfluxData Sandbox](https://github.com/influxdata/sandbox).
+Starting with the 1.7 releases of Chronograf and InfluxDB, Flux is now completely integrated within the [InfluxData Sandbox](https://github.com/influxdata/sandbox).

 There will be ongoing updates and refinements made to the language and the implementation.
 So, you can always grab the